Cash Carraway: Skint Estate

+In 2019 Penguin Books published Carraway's memoir Skint Estate.
+The book was met with critical acclaim and The Times called her "The new voice of a generation."
+A prequel to Skint Estate entitled Fleshpot was announced by Ebury Publishing in 2020.
+The film and television rights to Skint Estate were sold in a bidding war and the project went into formal development with the BBC.
+Billie Piper was attached to play the role of Cash Carraway.
+Carraway began work on the screenplay before quitting the project, stating it was "too exposing."
+She later told the Hollywood Reporter "I disliked the fact that writing about myself was the only way I was allowed to make money from writing, so I quit."

+The book was translated into Italian where it became a bestseller under the name La porca miseria.
+In an interview with journalist Laura Pezzino for L'Espresso Carraway criticised the way Skint Estate was received by the British press: “I was not treated as a writer but like someone who sold her story to a tabloid.
+I have discovered that writing really is the most dangerous sport for a working class woman and for this I have decided that I will no longer publish anything autobiographical."

 Rain Dogs

 In March 2022, the BBC announced that production had begun on Carraway's original comedy drama series Rain Dogs.
-As the creator, writer and executive producer of Rain Dogs, Carraway serves as showrunner on the HBO original starring Daisy May Cooper.

-In an interview with Warner Media, Carraway said "Rain Dogs isn't Skint Estate, it isn't autobiographical but it definitely has firm roots in the chip on my shoulder."
+As the creator, writer and executive producer of Rain Dogs, Carraway serves as showrunner on the BBC and HBO original starring Daisy May Cooper.
+In an interview with Warner Media, Carraway said "Rain Dogs isn't autobiographical but it definitely has firm roots in the chip on my shoulder."
 In March 2023, Carraway told the Hollywood Reporter "There's a lot of me in Rain Dogs but it's not my life story.
 I'm not Costello Jones, if anything I'm more like Selby, I've just hidden myself inside an upper class gay man."

-Carraway was originally going to call the series All Shook Down after an album by The Replacements.